 Primary questions are when, who, and where.

-- When: Relocation is appropriate when a health professional recommends a change, the older person needs 24-hour care, his or her safety is at risk, or the home does not meet fire or safety standards.
+- When: Relocation is appropriate when a health professional recommends a change, the older person needs 24-hour care, their safety is at risk, or the home does not meet fire or safety standards.
 Other reasons may be less obvious.
-Remember, the older person may be willing to bear a little inconvenience to remain in his or her home.
+Remember, the older person may be willing to bear a little inconvenience to remain in their home.

 - Who: Should you or the older person relocate?
 Examine the financial and emotional costs.